arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 In the **Specify stack details** step, provide a stack name and enter the necessary parameters.

-The **`csvdests3int`** is the location where the CSV files will be stored.
+The **`csvdests3int`** bucket is the designated location where the CSV files will be stored.

 The **`LambdaCodeS3Bucket`** refers to the bucket containing the Lambda function ZIP file.

 Specify the corresponding API key and secret in the `IotApiKey` and `IotApiSecret` fields.

+***For more information about Arduino Cloud API, please refer to the [APIs Overview](https://docs.arduino.cc/arduino-cloud/api/api-overview/) or [Arduino Cloud API from Getting started with Arduino Cloud for Business](https://docs.arduino.cc/arduino-cloud/business/arduino-cloud-for-business/#arduino-cloud-api).***

 ![Stack Creation - Parameters (5)](assets/cloud_stack_create_5.png)

 The parameters required for creating the stack are categorized as follows:

-- **Mandatory:** Arduino API key and secret, the S3 bucket for code, and the destination S3 bucket.
+- **Mandatory:** Arduino API key and secret, the S3 bucket for code and the destination S3 bucket.
 - **Optional:** Tag filter, organization ID, and data resolution settings.

 ![Stack Creation - Parameters (6)](assets/cloud_stack_create_6.png)

 Additional parameters include scheduling execution frequency, resolution settings and optional filters.
 These settings define how often data is exported and the aggregation method applied to collected data.

 Once all parameters are filled in, proceed to the review stage.
-This allows you to verify the stack configuration before finalizing the deployment.
+This allows you to verify the stack configuration before finishing the deployment.

 ![Stack Creation - Review (7)](assets/cloud_stack_create_7.png)

+The following animation shows the final review stage, which summarizes all stack parameters before starting the deployment process.
+The review screen confirms the selected CloudFormation template, stack name and all defined configuration parameters.

 ![Stack Creation - Complete Review](assets/cloudformation_stack_step4.gif)